 At this point the tech stack was starting to show it’s age (and limits with CGI), with PHP becoming more popular in the ecosystem.
 So a rewrite was on the cards to progress further.

-Third Version, No Capital, Mis-management
+Third Version, No Capital, Mismanagement

 Screenshot of wsdc.net v3 homepage

 The third, unreleased version of the WSDC platform.
+3D was very *in* at the time.

 Retrospective

-Unfortunately the founder just wasn’t able to remove old habits from their sales career which eventually destroyed all credibility and therefore the business.
+Unfortunately the founder just wasn’t able to remove old habits from their previous career which eventually destroyed all credibility and therefore the business.
 However the ability to create a successful business by working around the concerning traits was validated and proven financially, with a decent path to future sales and success.

 The ideal way it could have moved forward would be if the founder had delegated all the business tasks, by placing someone at the CEO level, and dedicated themselves to the sales and marketing channels as that’s their strength.
-We would have had a strong team of 3 covering all bases until the next scale point.
+I have observed this to be a common stumbling block in the very early stage startup journey, and it actually has a syndrome named after it.